Zuby128/react-tree-view/README.md

 - Open the `/fake-db/staffs.js` file.
 - Assign a non-existent ManagerId to one of the staff members.
 For example, set the ManagerId to a number that doesn’t exist in the current staff list, such as 500.
 - Save the file and refresh the app.
 The list of staff with non-existent managers will be displayed.

+## If I could use a real database:

+Most likely, I would use Zustand for data fetching and state management.